darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

   ; y : int
   }
   member this.JustXPlease() = this.x
-  override member this.ToString() = #"{this.x
+  override member this.ToString() = $"{this.x}
-end
 ```

-## ReScript vs Bucklescript/ReasonML?

-ReScript is the new name (as of 2020) for what was sometimes called Bucklescript
-and sometimes called ReasonML.
-You may see references to Bucklescript in our
-codebase (including the prefix "bs").

 ## Dark's codebase history

-Dark's backend was originally written in OCaml, and then ported to F# in 2021.
-A
+Dark's backend was originally written in OCaml, and then ported to F# in
-lot of code is written the way it is because that made sense in OCaml,
+2021/2022.
+A lot of code is written the way it is because that made sense in
-especially code with the comment `// CLEANUP` in it.
+OCaml, especially code with the comment `// CLEANUP` in it.

 Dark's frontend was originally written in Elm, before being ported.
 It was
-ported to what is now ReScript in 2018, but ReScript itself went through a bit
+ported to what is now ReScript in 2018.
+ReScript is the new name (as of 2020)
-of an identity crisis.
-ReScript at the time was sometimes called BuckleScript
-and sometimes called ReasonML.
-In 2021, it officially renamed itself to
+for what was sometimes called Bucklescript and sometimes called ReasonML.
+You
-ReScript, and changed its official syntax (.res).
+may see references to Bucklescript in our codebase (including the prefix "bs").

 Our frontend used an alternate syntax (.ml, as ReScript is based on OCaml and we
 used OCaml on our backend too).
 We switched over to .res in 2021 - however, a